bavc/qctools/docs/playback_filters.md

 ## Limiter {#limiter}

 Constrain playback to a specified sample range of the frame.
 Setting min and max values will clip all values below min to min and all values above max to max.
 For instance with an 8 bit video, the samples above broadcast range could be examined by setting min to 235 (the upper limit of broadcast range) and 255 (the highest possible 8-bit value).
 The strength value will apply a global color histogram equalization to stress the difference between the sample values.
 See the FFmpeg [limiter](http://ffmpeg.org/ffmpeg-filters.html#limiter) filter for more information.

+## Lines over Time {#line-over-time}

+This filter shows only 1 or 2 lines of video accumulate over time, like a slit-scan video.
+It can be used to focus on a single line of video (such as captioning in line 21) but showing multiple frames of an isolated line at once.
+The image is generated with FFmpeg's [tile filter](http://ffmpeg.org/ffmpeg-filters.html#tile).

 ## Line Select {#line-select}